Overview

 3

-This course provides hands-on experience in booking travel and planning itineraries for customers in an agency setting.
-You will work with airlines, attractions and industry tour partners, preparing documentation and pricing for all trip components and using the Global Distribution System (GDS), the primary tool for coordinating travel arrangements.
+This course provides hands-on experience booking travel and planning itineraries for customers in an agency setting.
+You will work with airlines, attractions and industry tour partners, preparing documentation and pricing for all trip components and using Global Distribution System (GDS), the primary tool for coordinating travel arrangements.

 Pre-requisites: